kizxm/kira-website/README.md

 ## Setup/Installation Requirements

-* _Open in an internet explorer, it is a simple website_
+* _Open in an internet explorer, it is a simple website

+www.kizxm.com_

 ## Known Bugs